 What is the difference between the SITES v2 Rating System e-document and the SITES v2 Reference Guide?

 The SITES v2 Reference Guide (available as an e-document and hard copy) contains the v2 Rating System plus additional information for projects pursuing certification, including what submittal documentation is needed to meet the requirements, guidance on how to do calculations and prepare documentation, resources, and additional definitions.
 It also contains graphics that illustrate which prerequisites and credits relate to each other across the entire system, so project teams can minimize their documentation efforts while potentially maximizing their site performance and overall score.
-The SITES v2 Reference Guide e-document (see Bundle #2 and #4) and hard copy (see Bundle #3 and #4) also include the free SITES v2 Rating System e-document and the scorecard.
+The SITES v2 Reference Guide e-document (see Bundles #2 and #4) and hard copy (see Bundles #3 and #4) also include the free SITES v2 Rating System e-document and the scorecard.

 What is SITES v2?